-Final Presentation: At the end of the semester, after completion of your Macro Intervention, students will work with their groups to present their project to the class.
+- Final Presentation: At the end of the semester, after completion of your Macro Intervention, students will present their project to the class.
 Students will present the following information regarding the population they have been attempting to serve.

-- 1) Describe the constellation of services required to meet the needs of this population and why yours has assisted? - 2) Share the process you took to implement the macro change. - 3) Describe the gaps in services and suggest how these gaps could be addressed. - 4) Describe what funding sources might be available to meet unaddressed needs.
+50 points - 1) Describe the constellation of services required to meet the needs of this population and why yours has assisted? - 2) Share the process you took to implement the macro change. - 3) Describe the gaps in services and suggest how these gaps could be addressed. - 4) Describe what funding sources might be available to meet unaddressed needs. - 5) Detail for the class how you decided upon your intervention strategy, how your intervention was executed, and discuss the outcome of your project.